shanurwan/Customer-Churn-Analytic/README.md

 ```

 ##  Dataset Description
 This is a synthetic dataset created using Python's `Faker` library to reflect customer behavior on a B2B recruitment platform (like JobStreet or SEEK).
-Each row represents a customer record.
+Each row represents a customer record.While synthetic, the data was carefully modeled to reflect plausible engagement behaviors using controlled randomness and business heuristics.

 | Column                  | Description                                |
 | ----------------------- | ------------------------------------------ |